 Hello dear friends!
 Recently a picture has been circulating of the author Laura Ingalls Wilder which many of you have sent to me.
 Thank you so much, it truly is a charming photograph.
-While this is indeed Laura I believe that this is the house they rented when they first moved to Mansfield but I am not 100% sure.
-I could find NO information to confirm what house this is.
+It is indeed Laura who is standing on the porch of the Mansfield home that was first rented, then purchased by Almanzo’s parents.
+They lived here while saving money to build what would become Rocky Ridge Farm.
+The house still stands today.

 I thought perhaps that some of you LIW fans might like to know a bit more information about each of the homes that Laura lived in.
 Some are original and some have been recreated in the style of the time.